Left-on-Read/leftonread/README.md

 	<img src="https://raw.githubusercontent.com/Left-on-Read/leftonread/main/web/src/assets/ICON_TEXT_LOGO.svg" />
 </h2>

-A free open-source iMessage analyzer for Mac Desktop.
+An text message analyzer for Mac Desktop.
 Built with Electron, SQLite, Typescript, and ❤️.

 ### Mission and Values

 **Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.

-**Fast**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a desktop application that works without an Internet connection.
+**Fast**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a desktop app.

 **Secure**: Without needing to manually re-upload, you can now use Left on Read securely and learn about yourself from your texts.